 However, another beautiful thing is happening.
 The better effort starts to reap the rewards.
 Better grades feel good.
 The better effort feels good.
 Better results get smiles and feedback from teachers, and this feels good.
 In other words, natural reinforcement of the better effort has its own rewards!

-Over a few months of time, this has another level of impact, as your child now begins to slowly associate more effort with a good feeling.
+Over a few months, this has another level of impact, as your child now begins to slowly associate more effort with a good feeling.
 You must be patient here and just hold to the simple daily system.
 And you must remain mute in using your words to try to teach this lesson or to point them in the direction of what they are learning.
 Keep quiet, and let them learn.
 Stay focused.
 Manage this new system and watch as the evolution unfolds.
 It’s a beautiful thing!